William Shattuck of Watertown

 There has been a long debate about how the first Shattuck pilgrims in the Massachusetts Bay colony were related and what parish in England they came from.
 There was a "widow Shattuck" and two children, William (ca. 1622-1672) and Samuel (ca. 1620-1689).
 The paper trail back to the first years of the colony have not yielded up the mystery of how the three were related.
 Were the boys children of the widow Shattuck?
 Were they brothers?
 Lemuel Shattuck provides no answer to this question and more than a century and a half later, there are no birth or death documents that have yielded a birth place or parents.

 But it turns out we can narrow down the birthplaces of the male Shattucks to a very small area.
 It is in west Somerset, where all Shattockes in the world come from.
-DNA studies have shown the Massachusetts Shattucks share a common ancestor with the Southwark, London Shattocks, who originally migrated from a village west of Taunton in west Somerset.
+DNA studies have shown the Massachusetts Shattucks share a common ancestor with London and Australian Shattocks with the Y19751 SNP, who originally migrated from a village west of Taunton in west Somerset.
 And it is almost certain William Shattuck (1622-1672) was born in a village called Stogumber in west Somerset.
 In the page on the Shattuck origins, I present evidence that Samuel Shattuck of Salem may also have been born in the nearby village of West Bagborough.
 In fact we have found the probable baptism entry in the Stogumber, Somerset parish records for William Shattuck of Watertown and the likely baptism record for Samuel of Salem in nearby West Bagborough.
 The identification of their birth places is based on a book written about emigrants from west Somerset, DNA studies and studies of early Somerset parishes and other documents like wills and land taxes (see the English Heritage page).

 Although the paper trail from the American Shattuck pioneers to the their ancestors in the tiny villages in England may be lost, the first Shattucks were actually carrying with them a biological record of where they came from.
 It was in their DNA, which was preserved by being passed down to their descendants.
 The final word is the DNA evidence.
 If you are a Shattuck, or other name variant descendant, and would like to contribute to the research, while exploring your own personal ancestral history, please contact me.